Jut three hours north of Bangkok, try these incredible things to do in Khao Yai, Thailand’s whimsical city.

 8) Catch a Rodeo Show at Farm Chokchai

-This 250-acre farm has a huge variety of things to do — both kids and adults will love.
-There are scheduled tours which last for around 2.5 hours and brings you through the farm’s processes.
-Get entertained by a rodeo show or rev up the ATV bikes or even learn how to make ice cream using Farm Chokchai’s very own milk brand Umm!…Milk.
+This 250-acre farm has a huge variety of things to do that both kids and adults will love.
+There are scheduled tours which last for around two-and-a-half hours that bring you through the farm’s processes.
+Get entertained by a rodeo show, rev up ATV bikes, or even learn to make ice cream using Farm Chokchai’s very own milk brand, Umm!…Milk.

 Address: 169 หมู่ 2, ถนนมิตรภาพ, ตำบลหนองน้ำแดง อำเภอปากช่อง จังหวัดนครราชสีมา, 30130 Tambon Pak Chong, Amphoe Pak Chong, Chang Wat Nakhon Ratchasima 30320, Thailand